 Studs Not On Top.
 Another advanced building technique allows the build to go sideways.
 The Erling brick is one of the earliest and most popular parts to allow this, although there are other parts.

 Sticker Across Multiple Parts.
-It's pretty self-explanatory, a situation where you must apply a sticker to more than one part, making it almost impossible to remove and reuse said parts without ruining the sticker.
+It's pretty self-explanatory: a situation where you must apply a sticker to more than one part, making removing and reusing said parts almost impossible without ruining the sticker.

 See Digital Platforms.